 Las Vegas Office Market

-Despite muted leasing activity, the market posted a modest net absorption gain of 208,017 SF in the first half of 2025.
-Overall vacancy declined to 12.0%, down 50 basis points from year-end 2024.
-Asking rents have softened since late 2024 but remain flat year-over-year.
-Class A space continues to lease quickly, while older, long-vacant spaces are dragging down average rates.
-Sublet availability remains low at 0.9%, outperforming other Southwest markets.
-With no new construction starts or deliveries to date, limited supply could pressure vacancy lower and support rent growth, even in a softer economic environment.
+Despite muted leasing activity, the market posted a modest net absorption gain of 146,780 SF in the first nine months of 2025.
+Overall vacancy declined to 12.8%, down 30 basis points from year-end 2024.
+Asking rents were flat year-over-year.
+Desirable Class A space continues to lease quickly, while older, long-vacant spaces are dragging down average rates.
+Sublet availability remains low at 0.7%.
+With no new construction starts or deliveries to date, limited supply could pressure vacancy lower and support rent growth.
+Notably, in the Class A segment.
+Southwest Las Vegas was identified as a top-performing submarket in a Newmark paper, titled “Winning Office: “Where U.S. Office Space is Thriving and Why.”

-0.3 MSF in quarterly net absorption gains were met with 2.0 MSF in construction deliveries, causing vacancy to rise to 12.2%.
+1.4 MSF in quarterly net absorption gains were met with 2.0 MSF in construction deliveries, causing vacancy to rise to 12.6%.
 Total vacancy has been in the double-digits since the fourth quarter of 2024.
-Available sublease space (just 2.0 MSF) dropped 29.6% from last quarter.
+Available sublease space (1.3 MSF) was flat compared to last quarter.
 Modern space offerings are finding sub-tenants quicker than second-gen space.
-Still-high inflation and more-restrained retail spending continue to delay the expansion plans of some tenants.
-New and ever-changing tariffs are a factor, too.
-New construction is taking longer to lease.
-Purpose-built construction (e.g., Haas Automation’s 2.4-MSF manufacturing facility in Henderson) aside, most developers have hit the pause button on groundbreakings.
+New construction is taking longer to lease, and most speculative developers have hit the pause button on groundbreakings.
+Large-block (250,000+ SF) leasing is generally slow due to the economy and declining rents in Southern California.
+Large-block vacancy is currently 19.4%.